Robert D. Mare: Legacy of the Mare Model

 Today, the Mare Model is still being used more than 40 years after its inception in 1977.
 However, its enduring impact can be attributed to both the continued significance of educational stages and advanced statistical tools created by this method.
 In addition, the model is sustained by continued effort by Mare and his colleagues to address the drawbacks of the model with novel solutions.
 In addition, the Mare Model provided insight into uncovering the modern educational system and how they have changed over time by various factors, such as peer and parental influence.
-However, the Mare's model effects continue to grow to have an international presence, because 13 countries around the world, like Australia and Italy, have used the Mare model to draw conclusions about their own educational system and the factors that influence it.
+However, the Mare's model effects continue to grow to have an international presence; 13 countries around the world, like Australia and Italy, have used the Mare model to draw conclusions about their own educational system and the factors that influence it.
 Therefore, the Mare Model maintained the depth of knowledge that can be procured about education levels while also being flexible enough to be adopted by many different local, national, and international educational cohorts.
 Mare modeled education, the central explanatory variable in the Blau-Duncan model, as a sequential transition of the progress from lower to higher educational achievement.
 Mare treated educational achievement as a series of transitions rather than a mere outcome.
 This conceptual shift provides a detailed processing analysis of data for each specific educational stage to understand the impact of socioeconomic background on educational achievement.